 As a participating school, you will be required to:

 - Identify a named member of senior staff to be the Mental Health Lead.
 They will liaise with our EMHPs to discuss either individual student or whole school concerns.
-They will play an important part within school in sharing best practice and lessons learned and supporting the involvement of colleagues such as the SENCO, designated safeguarding lead and designated teachers for looked after children.
+They will play an important part within school in sharing best practice, lessons learned and supporting the involvement of colleagues such as the SENCO or the pastoral team.
 This individual must have sufficient capacity within their role to take on this responsibility.

 - Involve children, young people, and their families/carers from the school community in the ongoing development of the MHST.

-- Supporting with service evaluation and audits to continually improve our offer.
+- Supporting with creating a tailored MHST Supporting with service evaluation and audits to continually improve the service offer.